 Four terms of Physical Education activity are to be taken by each student.
 Only one activity per term may count toward this requirement.
 The Physical Education program includes a variety of activity courses, designed to appeal to students.
 We believe that physical activity can contribute to students’ health and well-being now and in the future.

 Special Majors: A student seeking a major not offered in the College’s established curriculum may propose a self-designed special major for approval by the Academic Standing Committee.
 All special majors involve close consultation with two faculty advisers.
 Students are expected to petition for special majors during the sixth term of their academic career.
-For additional information, see one of the Associate Deans of Students.
+For additional information, see the Registrar's Office.

 Integrative Exercises vary from department to department.
 Intended to help students relate the subjects they have studied in their major field, they sometimes take the form of comprehensive examinations covering the fundamentals of the discipline.
 In other departments, extensive research projects, papers or public lectures are required.
 Departments may award a minimum of three and a maximum of fifteen academic credits for the integrative exercise.
 For more information, refer to the individual departmental listing or speak to the department chair.